 - Species: virginiana

-While opossums are commonly referred to as "possums," the possum is actually a separate creature.
-Possums include several species of nocturnal, arboreal (tree-dwelling) marsupials native to Australia and New Guinea.
+While opossums are commonly referred to as "possums," true possums belong to a separate order of marsupials, native to Australia and New Guinea.
 The story goes that the name “opossum” was first used in western culture by Captain John Smith in 1608.
 The word comes from the Algonquin name “aposoum” which means “white beast.”
 In the late 1700s, Sir Joseph Banks, a naturalist and explorer, likened the furry tree-dwelling marsupials he saw in Australia to “an animal of the Opossum tribe.”
 Adding to the confusion, the name was later shortened to “possum.”
 But the opossum and possum are two very different arboreal marsupial families.

 "Playing Possum."
-When threatened or harmed by dogs, foxes, bobcats, or other predators, these animals can "play possum", mimicking the appearance and smell of a sick or dead animal.
+When threatened or harmed by dogs, foxes, bobcats, or other predators, opossums may "play possum," appearing to be sick or dead.
 The lips are drawn back, teeth are bared, saliva foams around the mouth, and a foul-smelling fluid is secreted from the anal glands.
 Although the word “play” suggests a conscious act, this catatonic defense mechanism is actually a completely involuntary and automatic physiological response to danger.
 It’s more like fainting from fright than pulling a prank on a potential predator.

 I’m Not a Pet.
-Since opossums have adapted nicely to living among human habitation, sometimes young animals get “rescued” by the well-intentioned public and raised as a pet.
-This will likely not bode well for the animal.
-As the Opossum Society of the United States points out, it is illegal in most states to keep wild animals as pets.
-Worse yet, sometimes the opossum will become lame as it grows, which is likely due to a diet-induced disorder called Metabolic Bone Disease, or rickets.
-If you find an injured opossum, it is important to contact your local wildlife rehabilitator where trained professionals can help the animal.
+Since opossums have adapted nicely to living among human habitation, sometimes young opossums get “rescued” by the well-intentioned public and raised as a pet.
+This will likely not bode well for the opossum.
+As the Opossum Society of the United States points out, it is illegal in most states to keep opossums as pets.
+Worse yet, sometimes the opossum will become lame as it grows, which is likely due to a diet-induced disorder called metabolic bone disease, or rickets.
+If you find an injured opossum, it is important to contact your local wildlife rehabilitator, with trained professionals who can help.

 Oh, Possum.
-Opossums are small- to medium-sized, pouched (most of them) mammals (marsupials, like kangaroos and koalas) with pointed snouts, and nearly hairless tails that are prehensile, as are their hands and feet.
+Opossums are small- to medium-sized, pouched (most of them) mammals, with pointed snouts and nearly hairless, prehensile tails.
+They are marsupials, like kangaroos and koalas.
 The Virginia opossum has a cat-sized body; grey or whitish fur with a white face; long pointy snout; round dark eyes and hairless ears; four paws; long, hairless tail spanning over 1/3 of its total body length.
 It has a slow, side-to-side gait as it forages for food, usually at night.

 HABITAT AND DIET